Gary Cooper: Marriage and family

 Cooper was formally introduced to his future wife, 20-year-old New York debutante Veronica Balfe, on Easter Sunday 1933 at a party given by her uncle, art director Cedric Gibbons.
 Called "Rocky" by her family and friends, she grew up on Park Avenue and attended finishing schools.
 Her stepfather was Wall Street tycoon Paul Shields.
 Cooper and Rocky were quietly married at her parents' Park Avenue residence on December 15, 1933.
 According to his friends, the marriage had a positive impact on Cooper, who turned away from past indiscretions and took control of his life.
 Athletic and a lover of the outdoors, Rocky shared many of Cooper's interests, including riding, skiing, and skeet-shooting.
-She organized their social life, and her wealth and social connections provided Cooper access to New York high society.
+While she organized their social life, her wealth and social connections provided Cooper access to New York high society.
 Cooper and his wife owned homes in the Los Angeles area in Encino (1933–36), Brentwood (1936–53), and Holmby Hills (1954–61), and owned a vacation home in Aspen, Colorado (1949–53).

 Gary and Veronica Cooper's daughter, Maria Veronica Cooper, was born on September 15, 1937.
 By all accounts, he was a patient and affectionate father, teaching Maria to ride a bicycle, play tennis, ski, and ride horses.
 Sharing many of her parents' interests, she accompanied them on their travels and was often photographed with them.
 Like her father, she developed a love for art and drawing.
 As a family, they vacationed together in Sun Valley, Idaho, spent time at Rocky's parents' country house in Southampton, New York, and took frequent trips to Europe.
 Cooper and Rocky were legally separated on May 16, 1951, when Cooper moved out of their home.
 For over two years, they maintained a fragile and uneasy family life with their daughter.
 Cooper moved back into their home in November 1953, and their formal reconciliation occurred in February 1954.

 Romantic relationships

 Prior to his marriage, Cooper had a series of romantic relationships with leading actresses, beginning in 1927 with Clara Bow, who advanced his career by helping him get one of his first leading roles in Children of Divorce.
 Bow was also responsible for getting Cooper a role in Wings, which generated an enormous amount of fan mail for the young actor.
 In 1928, he had a relationship with another experienced actress, Evelyn Brent, whom he met while filming Beau Sabreur.
 In 1929, while filming The Wolf Song, Cooper began an intense affair with Lupe Vélez, which was the most important romance of his early life.
 During their two years together, Cooper also had brief affairs with Marlene Dietrich while filming Morocco in 1930 and with Carole Lombard while making I Take This Woman in 1931.
-During his year abroad in 1931–32, Cooper had an affair with the married Countess Dorothy di Frasso, while staying at her Villa Madama near Rome.
+During his year abroad in 1931–32, Cooper had an affair with the married Countess Dorothy di Frasso, the former Dorothy Cadwell Taylor, while staying at her Villa Madama near Rome.